pingvin12/Genalg/README.md

 # GeneticAlgStrSimilarity
-A Genetic algorithm solution made with python
+A Genetic algorithm solution made with python.

-Used libraries:
+Mainly used libraries:
-Pandas
+- Pandas
-Numpy
+- Numpy